tsgates/arch-wiki-markdown/wiki/ASUS_G73SW.md

 > Graphics

-Works fine with nvidia from the Official Repositories.
+Works fine with nvidia from the Official repositories.

 I haven't tested the nouvueau driver on this machine.